pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 {{< commit set-up-scoring >}}

+The `self.` at the start of `self.score` is what makes it a "For this sprite only" variable.

-If you run the game, you won't see anything different happen, because we're not doing anything with the `score` variable.
-In Scratch we could display the score by checking the check-box next to the variable, or by using this block:
+If you run the game, you won't see anything different happen, because we're not doing anything with the Mole's `score` variable.
+In Scratch, we could display the score by checking the check-box next to the variable, or by using this block:

 ``` scratch
 show variable [score v]